DianZzzz/DianZzzz.github.io/_finance/CFA/Wealth-Management.md

 - `Human capital` is commonly defined as the mortality-weighted net present value of an individual’s future expected labor income.
 - `Financial capital` includes the tangible and intangible assets (outside of human capital) owned by an individual or household.

+### Human Capital

+The value of human capital is a function:
+- survival probabilities (usually proxied by mortality tables)
+- current employment income
+- expected annual wage growth
+- the risk-free rate
+- a risk adjustment based on occupational income volatility the expected number of working years

 ### Risks
 - `Earnings risk` (insure with disability insurance) refers to loss in HC.
 Job loss and other career disruptions can reduce HC and may even lead to the need to consume FC prematurely.
 - `Premature death risk` (insure with life insurance) can be a substantial HC loss.
 In addition, it may cause unexpected expenses that consume limited FC of the survivors.